 The need to engage businesses in achieving the objectives of the Convention was recognized by the Conference of the Parties at its eighth meeting, in Curitiba, Brazil, in 2006.

-foresaw the participation of businesses in various biodiversity meetings and their involvement in the development and implementation of national and international biodiversity strategies and action plans.
-The CBD Secretariat has since actively promoted the engagement of business and industry in the implementation of the Convention.
-(See Activities below
+Decision VIII/17 foresaw the participation of businesses in various biodiversity meetings and their involvement in the development and implementation of national and international biodiversity strategies and action plans.

-Subsequent decisions were taken to establish the conditions that facilitate private sector engagement and encourage businesses to “adopt practices and strategies that contribute to achieving the goals and objectives of the Convention and the Aichi Biodiversity Targets”
+Subsequent decisions were taken to establish the conditions that facilitate private sector engagement.
+The decisions encouraged businesses to “adopt practices and strategies that contribute to achieving the goals and objectives of the Convention and the Aichi Biodiversity Targets."

 - Strengthen biodiversity consideration in business operations and promote behavioral change through “mainstreaming''

 - Encourage enterprises to align investments, management, and procurement policies with the conservation and sustainable use of biodiversity and ecosystem services.

 - Encourage businesses & support the establishment of the Global Partnership for Business and Biodiversity and other public/private partnerships to provide a platform to facilitate tool sharting, dialogue, and capacity building.

 - Support the measurement and reporting of business impacts and dependencies to biodiversity by formalizing biodiversity impact reporting in their annual reports.

 - Further encourage businesses to take into account individual supply chain activity, national priorities, and conditions when conducting biodiversity assessment.